Author: erikadudley

 Unfolding

 In 2014, I invited folks to join me for an analog-digital sensation, an Instameet.
 Remember those?
-Instead of just taking photos by yourself and sharing them in those little IG squares, you’d invite anyone who’d like to meet in person, say hello in real life,
+Instead of just taking photos by yourself and sharing them in those little IG squares, you’d invite anyone who’d like to meet in person, say hello in real life, and click away in the same place creating collaboratively.

 Black Garden Letter No. 3